 Once you’ve given birth to a healthy baby, chances are there is one thing on your mind: the health and wellbeing of your newborn.
 Nothing else seems to matter.
 It’s a natural response, one which is central to being a great parent, but it’s important to put things in perspective.

-With this in mind, new moms should stay focused on their health while taking care of their newborn.
-By doing so, they further ensure the wellbeing of their baby.
+With this in mind, new moms should stay focused on their health while taking care of their newborns.
+By doing so, they further ensure the well-being of their baby.